 The circuit for an LPG leakage detector is readily available in the market, but it is extremely expensive and usually based on a microcontroller (MCU).
 This next mini project is for a low-cost circuit for an LPG detector that you can build easily.
 The next time there is a leakage, you can easily be on top of things.

-This next mini project is an ultra-sensitive fire sensor that activates an alarm when it detects fire.
-Thermistor based fire alarms work well when the thermistor is in close vicinity.
-In this circuit, a sensitive PIN diode is used as a fire sensor for a longer-range fire detection.
-This project can be set up as a safety precaution in your own house after it’s completion.
+This is an ultra-sensitive fire sensor that activates an alarm when it detects fire.
+Thermistor-based fire alarms work well when the thermistor is in close vicinity.
+In this circuit, a sensitive PIN diode is used as a fire sensor for longer-range fire detection.
+This project can be set up as a safety precaution in your own house after its completion.

-In this next mini project, we have a simple Arduino-board based robot that can be driven remotely using an RF remote control.
-This robot can be built very quickly in a small budget.
-The RF remote control provides the advantage of a good controlling range (up to 100 metres with proper antennae) besides being omnidirectional.
+In this next mini project, we have a simple Arduino-board-based robot that can be driven remotely using an RF remote control.
+This robot can be built very quickly on a small budget.
+The RF remote control provides the advantage of a good controlling range (up to 100 meters with proper antennae) besides being omnidirectional.

 With the increase in our dependence on technology, we also require suitable power options as well.
 This next project designs a power bank used for charging smartphones.
 The circuit uses two integrated modules and a lithium-ion battery.
 The first module is a lithium-ion battery charger and the second is a DC-DC boost converter module.

 Most industrial processes require rotation of the motors in forward and reverse directions for desired periods.
-One good example is the automated bottle filling plant.
-The stop time of the motor is calibrated based on the time required to fill the bottle and the time before arrival of the next bottle.
-This mini project takes you through a similar journey in designing one by your very self.
+One good example is the automated bottle-filling plant.
+The stop time of the motor is calibrated based on the time required to fill the bottle and the time before the arrival of the next bottle.

 We all know a major part of the earth’s surface is filled with water.
-The water statistics for you house are on similar terms.
-You fill up your water tank everyday again to refill it every day.
+The water statistics for your house are on similar terms.
+You fill up your water tank every day again to refill it.
 This project helps you in designing a water level meter to check up on the amount of water in the tank.
 Earlier systems used metal which got rusted over time.
-Whereas this next system is contactless resulting in no such problems.
+Whereas this next system is contactless, resulting in no such problems.

-Consider this, a criminal stops your car by force and you are left with no option but to surrender the car.
+Imagine a criminal stopping your car by force and you are left with no option but to surrender the car.
 The criminal drives away your car but about 60 seconds later, the engine stops running on its own and won’t restart.
 Unable to use the dead vehicle, the perpetrator has to abandon it.
 All this because you are an engineer and were able to design a carjacking system and were able to save your vehicle.